Laurence Picken: Life and career

-In 1944, Picken produced his first musicological work, Bach quotations from the eighteenth century.
-In 1944, he also revived his interest in Chinese music which he had since the 1930s, and started to research in traditional Chinese music, an interest he conducted in parallel with his career in zoology.
-He joined Joseph Needham on his research mission to Chongqing in 1944, and mastered the Chinese music instrument guqin.
-In the 1950s, he wrote articles on Chinese and Japanese music for Grove's Dictionary and the New Oxford History of Music, and edited the Journal of the International Folk Music Council.
+In the 1950s, Picken wrote articles on Chinese and Japanese music for Grove's Dictionary and the New Oxford History of Music, and edited the Journal of the International Folk Music Council.
 He also edited an occasional periodical Musica Asiatica.
 His many publications show his broad ethnomusicological interests, including a book on instrument studies and music of Turkey.
 In 1981, he started a 25-volume project Music from the Tang Court, a study on Tang dynasty music preserved in the Japanese Togaku tradition, but the project was not completed by the time of his death with only 7 volumes published.
 The interpretations of Japanese collections of Tang music by Picken and his students drew criticisms from some Japanese academics, although they have since received some gradual but not complete acceptance.
 He became involved in the beginning of the Ancient Asian Music Project at the Library of Congress in 1997.

 Between 1966 and 1976 he was assistant director at the Faculty of Oriental Studies at Cambridge University.
 He was elected to a high number of academic positions, amongst them are: Fellow of the British Academy (1973) and Docteur Honoris Causa of the Université de Paris X, Nanterre (1988).

 Two Festschriften, commemorating his 60th and 70th birthday, were published, an indication of his esteem amongst scholars.
 Some of his papers and his library can be found at the Cambridge University Library.

 According to an obituary in The Times Picken was 'accomplished to such a degree that few even in the university could appreciate the range of his achievements in fields that were united in him as in no one else.'